codinggita/CGXSwarrnim/Semester-1/python_unit_2(sem_1)/Assignment/assignment_1(31-08-26).md

 ```text
 I have a Samsung Galaxy A55 with 8 GB RAM and 256 GB storage.
 ```
+Answer:mobile_brand="Samsung"
+model="Galaxy A55"
+RAM=8
+storage=256
+print("I have a",brand,model,"with",RAM,"GB RAM and",storage,"GB storage")

 ## Question 17 — Employee Introduction